Charlie Hunnam

 Photos: Charlie Hunnam

-Charlie Matthew Hunnam is a British actor who shot to fame starring in the hit series "Sons of Anarchy" and blockbuster films like "Pacific Rim," "Green Street Hooligans," "The Lost City of Z," "King Arthur: Legend of the Sword," and "The Gentlemen."
+Charles Matthew Hunnam is a British actor who shot to fame through his roles in the series "Sons of Anarchy" and films like "Pacific Rim," "Green Street Hooligans," "The Lost City of Z," and "King Arthur: Legend of the Sword."

 British actor Charlie Hunnam